thisisphume/TA_STAT_UWaterloo/Detect COVID19 from X-ray images/README.md

 The machine learning-based model must detect whether the subject of study has been infected or not.

 # Data
 This dataset consists of 15264 (512x512) chest X-ray images for the train set and 400 images for the test set.
 The dataset contains positive and negative classes to indicate the positive and negative COVID-19 cases.
-You can find some examples of this dataset below:
+The dataset can be downloaded from the class's respository.

 # Approach
 Developed the classification model using transfer learning & fine-tuning techniques via two different framework, **FastAI** and **Keras**.